nonkit/LitDevJa/README.md

 # LitDevJa
-LitDev Extension Document in Japanese
+LitDev Extension Help Document in Japanese

+Current version 1.2.0b JA is a beta version.
+It stareted with machine translation and now is working to refine Japanese.

 ## System Requirement
 - Small Basic 1.2